 When you finally decide the topic/s of your podcast, make sure you do your research around it!
 It would be incredibly valuable to know which other podcast channels offer the same kind of content.
 Scoping out the competition will give you an idea of the issues you might face, what content works with the customers and how to deal with any difficulties that may arise.

 Remember, you need to make sure that you keep your audience’s lifestyles and values in mind while planning your content strategy as it has to fit into their daily schedule.
 If your podcast episode is the only content they have actively decided to consume in their hectic lifestyle, make that content worth their while!

 What Will I Need in Order to Record my First Podcast?

-The reason it’s important to plan out your content strategy in advance is because it gives you the chance to plan out all the required gear you’ll need in order to record and publish your podcast.
-As podcasts are solely audio based content, the audio quality will be an imperative factor.
-While it is true that you could essentially create your first episode right now with just your smart phone recording app and/or your laptop, it is seriously advisable to look into investing in some good quality recording gear.
-If you are serious about setting up and eventually running a successful podcast channel for your online business, a small investment could up the quality of your audio and this in turn will make you seem more professional and a credible source of content for listeners.
+The reason it’s important to plan out your content strategy in advance is that it gives you the chance to plan out all the required gear you’ll need in order to record and publish your podcast.
+As podcasts are solely audio-based content, the audio quality will be an imperative factor.
+While it is true that you could essentially create your first episode right now with just your smartphone recording app and/or your laptop, it is seriously advisable to look into investing in some good quality recording gear.
+If you are serious about setting up and eventually running a successful podcast channel for your online business, a small investment could up the quality of your audio and this, in turn, will make you seem more professional and a credible source of content for listeners.
 The better the quality of your content and audio, the more subscribers you’re looking at.